Vovan-VE/supaplex-levels-editor/README.md

 ## Contribution, Development

 Project root directory was bootstrapped with [Wails][wails].
-To run in live development mode, run `wails dev` in the project directory.

 Frontend common app is now located in `./frontend/` subdirectory.
 It was bootstrapped with [Create React App][cra].
 Web [sple.me][sple.me] built from that.

+- To run Desktop SpLE in live development mode, run `wails dev` in the project directory.
+- To run Web SpLE in live development mode, run `npm start` in `./frontend` subdirectory.

 [cra]: https://github.com/facebook/create-react-app
 [sple.me]: https://sple.me